-If you have exchanged contracts, your unregistered interest may be at risk until it is registered after settlement.
+If you have exchanged contracts for the purchase of land, if you have been provided a licence over a property, or if you have provided someone with an unsecured loan, your unregistered interest may be at risk of being extinguished or postponed by later registered interest.
 It is important to know what these risks are, and how they can be minimised.
 It is recommended to seek advice from a property lawyer.

 What rights does a contract for sale give me?